-The tower, along with traces of the access door, is all that remains of the castle; called “the tower”, it is located at the end of a long rocky spur sloping from Monteluco Chianti, within an archaeological site with remains of walls Byzantine and medieval houses.
+The tower, along with traces of the access door, is all that remains of the castle; called “the tower”,

-The building, which was the subject of restoration and environmental rehabilitation, is open to the public since 2007 and houses inside a thematic multimedia on the history of Galatrona and its castle.
+the building, which was the subject of restoration and environmental rehabilitation, is open to the public since 2007 and houses inside a thematic multimedia on the history of Galatrona and its castle.

 NOT TO BE MISSED

 The hike and the beautiful landscape that can be seen from the top of the Tower.
-The starting point for the visit is Mercatale Valdarno reached through an interesting short path, partly pedestrian, who touches the Church of Galatrona, Romanesque church with a valuable baptismal font by Giovanni della Robbia, the villa-farm Petrolo, famous company wine, and the natural area with woods and vineyards of the hills of Galatrona.
+The starting point for the visit is Mercatale Valdarno reachable through an interesting short path, who touches the Church of Galatrona, Romanesque church with a valuable baptismal font by Giovanni della Robbia, the villa-farm Petrolo, famous company wine, and the natural area with woods and vineyards of the hills of Galatrona.
 The tower is included in the Charter of the Paths between the Arno and Chiana, drawn up by the Province of Arezzo and the CAI

 from April through October